marks12/gosha1/README.md

 Gosha is software generator.
-It can help you creating usual applications sush as backend RESTapi, website, landing page, personal user cabiner, CRM, order system and other on high speed, modern language Golang (backend) and Vue SPA frontend parts.
+It can help you creating usual applications sush as backend RESTapi, website, landing page, personal user cabiner, CRM, order system and other based on high speed, modern language Golang (backend) and Vue SPA frontend parts.

 ## How is it works ?

 It`s simple.
 You just need:
 1. download or clone Gosha
-1. run on empty folder in console
+1. run on empty folder in console ` $ gosha `
 1. Open web interface on  address http://localhost:4343/
 1. Create application skeleton via web interface
-1. Create your own entities in backend
+1. Create your own entities in backend via web [interface](http://localhost:4343/#/entity)
-1. Create your pages on frontend
+1. Create your frontend pages on your SPA
 1. Connect frontend pages to backend via existing api
 1. Profit

 ## Examples